Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes

 \subsection{Building a configuration of flats}

+We now start with the construction of the families of flats $(A_i)_{1 \leq i \leq n}$ and $(B_j)_{1 \leq j \leq n}$ in the symmetric space $(\H^2)^r$.
 The following lemma shows that two generic geodesic lines in $\H^2$ can be slightly perturbed without changing the way they intersect.
-We denote by $\partial_\infty \H^2$ the boundary at infinity of the hyperbolic plane (see \cite[p.~27]{Eberlein}).
+Here, we denote by $\partial_\infty \H^2$ the boundary at infinity of the hyperbolic plane (see \cite[p.~27]{Eberlein}).